-Enable TRIM for All SSD’s in Mac OS X Lion
+How to Enable TRIM for All SSD in Mac OS X Mountain Lion, Mavericks

 If you have a third party SSD you probably noticed that Mac OS X Lion probably doesn’t support TRIM on the drive.
-While OS X Lion supports TRIM for all Apple SSD’s, many third party SSD’s are left without trim in OS X 10.7.
+While OS X Lion supports TRIM for all Apple SSD’s, many third party SSD’s are left without trim in OS X 10.7, OS X 10.8, OS X 10.9, and OS X 10.10.

-Fortunately with a free tool called TRIM Enabler, TRIM support can be added to all SSD’s running Mac OS X 10.7.2 and 10.6.8.
+Fortunately with a free tool called TRIM Enabler, TRIM support can be added to all SSD’s running Mac OS X 10.7.2 and 10.6.8 or later.
 The newest version of the utility works by patching a kernel extension, and also includes some SMART data to check the health of the SSD drive.

 Enabling TRIM on a third party SSD is made very easy with this utility, launch the app and flick the switch to “ON” and enter your administrator password to patch the SSD driver to include support for TRIM.
 Disabling TRIM is just a matter of flicking the switch off.